fieldtrip/website/tutorial/salzburg.md

 {% include image src="/assets/img/tutorial/salzburg/figure12.png" %}

 The two different thresholds (80% of maximum vs. permutation statistics) seem to convey slightly different results.
 While a predominant activation in the left heschl gyrus was observed as a maximal difference between pre and post stimulus interval, the statistical evaluation suggest right temporal activation together with distributed activity in prefrontal areas.
 At first this appears somewhat puzzling yet evaluating the spatial extend of the activity in the left heschl gyrus suggest a very focal circumscribed source likely involving very few voxels.
-On the other hand during the call to [**reference: ft_sourcestatistics](/\*\*reference/ ft_sourcestatistics) we used a particular configuration for the clusterstatistics- 'maxsum'.
+On the other hand during the call to **[ft_sourcestatistics](/reference/ft_sourcestatistics)** we used a particular configuration for the clusterstatistics- 'maxsum'.
 Using this option only voxel clusters with largest summed activity are considered during the sampling of the distribution.
 The right temporal area is characterized by rather broad spatial homogeneity that leads to greater statistical sensitivity.
 Instead of 'maxsum' it is also possible to use 'max' values during the montercarlo sampling of the distribution.
 When we do so it becomes apparent that on the basis of the activity in the left heschl gyrus we can reject H0 too.

 {% include image src="/assets/img/tutorial/salzburg/figure13.png" width="800" %}